br-jeff/.dotfiles/readme.md

 ## Tmux

-I use normal default prefix for tmux (CTRL + b)  but i have a layer on moonlander.
+I use default prefix for tmux (CTRL + b)  but i have a layer on moonlander.

 ![TmuxZSA](docs/tmux-layer.png)